Steback/2D-game-engine/README.md

 4. [OpenGL Mathematics(GLM)]( https://glm.g-truc.net/0.9.9/index.html )

 ## Folders
-In the folder assets/scripts is the lua files.
+In the folder assets/scripts are the Lua files.
-In lib folder are the files of GLM and Lua. in the lib/lua folder are de files for Lua and single file sol.
+In lib folder are the files of GLM and Lua.
+The lib/lua folder contains the lua headers and sol single header.